published 10/8/2024

 Unfortunately, the media layer (the M in MoQ) has become an after-thought.
 There’s interest in standardizing something but nobody intends to implement it.
 So instead, the transport has become overly generic and worse: molded around Cisco’s proprietary stack.
 And they have some bizarre requirements.

-And to be clear, this isn’t entirely Cisco’s fault.
-They have the right intentions and of them are frankly brilliant (shoutout to Cullen, Mo, Christian).
+And to be clear, this isn’t Cisco’s fault.
+They have the right intentions and some of them are frankly brilliant (shoutout to Cullen, Mo, Christian).
 However, the power dynamics in the MoQ working group are broken until there are other stakeholders who actually care about media.

 What Now?